GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

 \paragraph{\underline{Limitations of pattern matching}}

-Many pattern matching tasks require iterating patterns, notably when we do not know a priori the length of a path we are searching for (the most basic example of this is reachability in graphs).
+Many pattern matching tasks require iterating patterns, notably when we do not know a priori the length of a path we are searching for (a basic example is reachability in graphs).
 The way pattern matching is designed in Cypher, GQL, and SQL/PGQ, makes it easy to compare two consecutive iterations of a pattern based on property values of their nodes, but at the same time it is very hard to compare property values in {\em edges}.

 To illustrate this, assume we have a chain of transfers between accounts: accounts are nodes, with property values such as ``balance'', and transfers are edges, with property values such as ``amount'' and ``timestamp'', between accounts.
-It is very easy to write a query looking for a chain of transfers such that the balance increases in accounts along the chain.
-It appears to be very hard or impossible to write a query looking for a chain of transfers such that the timestamp increases along the path.
+It is very easy to write a query looking for a chain of transfers such that the \textit{balance} increases in accounts along the chain.
+It appears to be very hard or impossible to write a query looking for a chain of transfers such that the \textit{timestamp} increases along the path.

 Demand for these queries occurs often in practice, which forced several companies participating in GQL design in ISO to start thinking of language extensions that will permit such queries \cite{tobias,fred}.
 However, before making non-trivial language enhancements, it would be good to actually know that newly added features cannot be achieved with what is already in the language.